2019 Code of Conduct

 Private Side employees may only communicate MNPI to Public Side employees in accordance with the Firm’s Wall Crossing procedures.
 In all events, MNPI should only be communicated on a need-to-know basis.
 If you have questions about Information Barriers or your status as a Private Side, Public Side or Above-the-Wall employee, consult the Control Group’s Information Barrier Page or a member of LCD.

-You must avoid any outside activities, situations or relationships that might interfere with, or appear to interfere with, your duties to Morgan Stanley and our clients or that may restrict Morgan Stanley’s activities.
-You also must obtain approval through the OBI System before engaging in any outside activity, even if uncompensated.
-Examples of outside activities include:
+You must avoid any outside business activities, situations or relationships that might interfere with, or appear to interfere with, your duties to Morgan Stanley and our clients or that may restrict Morgan Stanley’s activities.
+You also must obtain approval through the OBI System before engaging in any outside business activity, even if uncompensated.
+Examples of outside business activities include: